Schedule vs. Template

 Target Weekly Hours

 Target Weekly Hours allows Schedulers and Admins to set the expected weekly hours for an employee.
 This will trigger notifications for Schedulers while assigning shifts.
 It also helps ensure that officers are provided the hours they expect each week.
-Since officers can be paid hourly or salaried annually, this ensures that salaried employees are scheduled for a complete week.
+Since security officers can be paid hourly or receive an annual salary, salaried employees are scheduled for an entire week.

 Features that require Scheduling

-For some features to work, the Scheduling Module will need to be activated and configured beforehand.
+The Scheduling Module must be activated and configured beforehand for some features to work.
 Three key features require Scheduling:

 IVR system: It stands for "Interactive Voice Response."
 It is a system that allows employees to clock in/out for their scheduled & published shift using a phone number specific to each region of the TrackTik portal.
 It also allows "Shift offer by SMS" from the "Replace Window."

-BYOD: It stands for “Bring Your Own Device.”
-Used in conjunction with Departments to allow a user to use their own mobile phone to work and only connect if they have a published shift on the schedule of a site or a zone.
+BYOD: It stands for "Bring Your Own Device."
+Used in conjunction with Departments to allow users to use their mobile phones to work and only connect if they have a published shift on the schedule of a site or a zone.

-Lone Worker: Allows a user working alone to signify their presence through the mobile application or the IVR system.
+Lone Worker: This allows a user working alone to signify their presence through the mobile application or the IVR system.
 Their scheduled check-in will be embedded in their regular shift schedule.